COVID-19 Expectations for Kumoricon 2022

 Q: Will there be designated quiet areas for people with sensory needs to take mask breaks as an alternative to going outside?

 A: Eating areas are the only areas where masks will be able to be removed briefly for eating or drinking.
 Our AFK room, Gunpla Lounge, and Manga Library are quieter areas, but masks will be required.

 Q: What accessibility options will be available for those who may rely on lip reading?

 A: We don't have a list of these handy, but if you or someone you know has an accommodation request or for any questions, please contact firstname.lastname@example.org.

-A: To meet the vaccination requirement, you must present proof of having received the final dose of your vaccine (second dose for two-dose vaccines, or single dose for one-dose vaccines) at least two weeks prior to your check-in date.
+A: To meet the vaccination requirement, you must present proof of having received a full primary dose of a COVID-19 of a vaccine (second dose for two-dose vaccines, or single dose for one-dose vaccines), as well as a COVID-19 booster vaccination.
+Your booster dose must have been administered within the last year.

-Q: Will boosters be included as part of the vaccination requirement?
+Q: Are boosters included as part of the vaccination requirement?

 Q: I can't get vaccinated due to religious reasons.
 Can I show my exemption to get in?